Decision Criteria review

 - The cost-effectiveness of meeting health needs by funding pharmaceuticals rather than using other publicly funded health & disability support services;

 - The budgetary impact (in terms of the pharmaceutical budget and the Government’s overall health budget) of any changes to the Schedule;

 - The direct cost to health service users;

 - The Government’s priorities for health funding, as set out in any objectives notified by the Crown to PHARMAC, or in PHARMAC’s Funding Agreement, or elsewhere [Tell me more about the Government's health priorities]; and

 - Such other criteria as PHARMAC thinks fit.

-One of PHARMAC’s nine decision criteria (criterion eight) is “the Government’s priorities for health funding, as set out in any objectives notified by the Crown to PHARMAC, or in PHARMAC’s funding Agreement, or elsewhere”.
+One of PHARMAC’s previous nine decision criteria (criterion eight) was “the Government’s priorities for health funding, as set out in any objectives notified by the Crown to PHARMAC, or in PHARMAC’s funding Agreement, or elsewhere”.

-The Ministry of Health has advised PHARMAC to use the Ministry of Health’s Statement of Intent to identify those priorities.
-For the purposes of decision criterion eight, the Government priorities will be those outlined in pages 6 and 12 (health targets) of the Ministry of Health's Statement of Intent 2013 to 2016.
+The Ministry of Health advised PHARMAC to use the Ministry of Health’s Statement of Intent to identify those priorities.
+For the purposes of decision criterion eight, the Government priorities were those outlined in the Ministry of Health's Statement of Intent.

 In addition to asking people to make submissions using our online consultation tool, we held a series of community forums to seek the community’s views face to face.